 The RX clock lane ULPS entry is indicated by assertion of rxulpsclknot (active-Low) along with assertion of ulpsactivenot (active-Low) signal.
 ULPS exit is marked by reception of MARK-1 on the line and ulpsactivenot is deasserted.
 After receiving MARK-1 for T\WAKEUP time (1 ms minimum), rxulpsclknot is deasserted.
-This behavior is shown in Figure 3-25.
+This behavior is shown in the following figure.

-Figure 3-25: D-PHY RX (Slave) ULPS Mode Operation for Clock Lane
+Figure 31: D-PHY RX (Slave) ULPS Mode Operation for Clock Lane